Pick of the best cruises for 2025

 All-inclusive cruises

-All cruise holidays include meals, on-board entertainment, gym access, guest lectures and talks and accommodation.
-Beyond that is a sliding scale of inclusions covering tips, excursions, Wi-Fi, spa access, flights and alcoholic (and non-alcoholic) beverages, and dining in speciality restaurants.
+All cruise holidays include meals, on-board entertainment, gym access, guest lectures and talks, and accommodation.
+Beyond that is a sliding scale of inclusions covering tips, excursions, wi-fi, spa access, flights and alcoholic (and non-alcoholic) beverages, and dining in speciality restaurants.

 Singles/solo cruises

-Cruises for singles over 60 are growing in popularity.
-New-build ships feature solo cabins as standard and many lines offer dedicated solo sailings and waive the single supplement on selected sailings.
-Lines including Cunard, Holland America and Regent Seven Seas offer a host at tables shared by solo travellers at mealtimes and at social events.
+Lines including Cunard, Holland America and Regent Seven Seas offer a host at tables shared by solo travellers at mealtimes, and at social events.
 Norwegian Cruise Line groups its solo studios near a dedicated lounge for easy mingling.

 • Fred Olsen’s small ships and friendly crew are popular with solo travellers.
 The line hosts drinks parties and mixed dining tables and offers solo cabins